 - Assessment literacy coupled with quality assessment design

-- Ensuring students understand the requirements and expectations of assignments.
+- Ensuring students understand the requirements and expectations of assessment tasks.

 - Providing meaningful assessment feedback to support student learning.